NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.rst

 Building and running
 ********************

-Before building and testing the firmware ensure that the cloud side is set up.
+Before building and running the firmware ensure that the cloud side is set up.

 .. note::